12.22.2009

 12.01.2009

-Review: Simon Lovell's Strange & Unusual Hobbies
+Simon Lovell's Strange & Unusual Hobbies

 Good day, ladies and gents.
 Sadly, my weekend plans to see Almodovar's Broken Embraces continue to be thwarted by unprecedented crowds, difficult schedules, and unexpected naps.
 Luckily, the longer I put it off, the more that warm, lovely, tingly feeling of anticipation grows.
 However, though I did not make it to the movies over my Thanksgiving break, I am not without a Wednesday review!
 I was fortunate enough to be personally invited (through C.) to the hilarious and titillating Saturday night magic show of the well-known sleight-of-hand artist, Simon Lovell.